I have not had a lot of luck in finding quick arcade things to talk about today so this will be a little short.

 Plasma Pop Bumper Mod For Just About Any Pinball Machine

-I received a few pinball mod videos that I published on Youtube and Vid.me at the end of this week (hopefully Vid.me and WordPress support better embeds here soon).
+I received a few pinball mod videos that I published on Youtube the other day.
 Here is perhaps the most interesting one that shows a great idea for pop bumpers.
 I think this will work especially well on any sci-fi themed machine

 Favorite Halloween Game?